SEE-SEE SIENA & VERAZZANO... WHERE ARE YOU?

 The highlight of the Basilica is that it was the worship spot of St Catherine of Sienna, where the nave that she prayed in has been preserved to this day with relics of hers including her thumb and head [Eeewwwwww].
 Trying to play it smart, Chucky decides to record her spiel on his aging Treo and it all went pretty well… [He later synced the phone with his Outlook to add an address and… it overwrote the recording… so much for technology… use the links for the lowdown on the Basilica and St Catherine.

 We had phoned ahead to alert them we were having trouble getting out of Siena, and were met by the owner himself Luigi Cappellini, of the family that brought the estate back from ruin in 1958, who set us up with some complementary wine and asked us to catch up with the tour already in the cellars, at lunch, arranging for a later tour for us.
 Really warm and wonderful people.
 Lunch was exceptional, hosted by the very charismatic Gino Rosi who kept us in stitches with his quaint side remarks and humor.
 Our outstanding meal started with antipasti de salumi, prosciutto di Parma, Tangy Copa, crustini with e.v.o.o and roasted peppers, then a great penne tossed in a wild boar ragu, followed by a tasty roast pork with cannellini beans, arugula and fresh pomodori.
 Next was an outstanding Parmigiano Reggiano, a delightful Vino Santo and killer Grappa, topped off with Fresh brewed ILLY cafe and a creamy Panne Cote.
 During the meal we were treated to a Bianco di Toscana, a wonderful I.G.T [a step above table wine], a crisp Chianti Classico D.O.C 2009 and a marvelous Chianti Classico Reserva D.O.C.G.
-2008 that set the bar for the rest of the wines we would be enjoying on this trip.We had a very convivial table including three youngsters from New Zealand , currently living in London
+2008 that set the bar for the rest of the wines we would be enjoying on this trip.We had a very convivial table including three youngsters from New Zealand , currently living in London , who were staying at the estates Agriturismo apartments.
+She worked in a wine shop and the two boys were in the restaurant business.

 Since it was going on 5:30 by the time we finished, we decided to visit San Gimignano on another trip and headed back to Il Pianaccio for another drive up the mountain for a late bite with the Giannuzzi’s.